simos-sigma/vb.net_winform_dropshadow/README.md

 Me.Region = Region.FromHrgn(Win32.CreateRoundRectRgn(0, 0, Me.Width + 1, Me.Height + 1, ***, ***))
 _Shadow.RefreshShadow()
 ```
-As you can see in Demo project, you should also manually do `_Shadow.RefreshShadow()` every time that form changes state or size.
+As you will see in Demo project, you should also manually do `_Shadow.RefreshShadow()` every time that form changes state or size.
 For example, when form changes state from `FormWindowState.Normal` to `FormWindowState.Maximized` or when you resize the form using a resize handler.